danispinxo/battleship-stretch/README.md

 You are prompted to attack your opponent.
 You either "Hit" or "Miss" in the console, and the square turns to an X for a hit or a O for a miss.
 Right after your turn, the computer attacks you with similar changes to your own squares.

 ### HORRIBLY ONE-SIDED!
 You have a brain.
-The computer is currently a very basic algoritm that simply chooses its guess from the remaining un-guessed squares, making it a poor player.
+The computer is currently a very basic algorithm that simply chooses its guess from the remaining un-guessed squares, making it a poor player.
 Some might view this as a bug or a problem with the app.
 I'd like us to think about this as a delightful feature that almost certainly guarantees the player the win.
 Hurray!
 Take THAT computers.

 ## Known Bugs